Composable security of delegated quantum computation

 \subsection{Structure of this paper}

 In \secref{sec:ac} we introduce the AC framework that we use to model security.
-In \secref{sec:systems} we then instantiated the abstract systems from \secref{sec:ac} with the appropriate quantum systems and metrics used in this work.
+In \secref{sec:systems} we then instantiate the abstract systems from \secref{sec:ac} with the appropriate quantum systems and metrics used in this work.
 In \secref{sec:dqc} we explain delegated quantum computation, and model composable security for such protocols.
-In \secref{sec:verif} we show that composable verifiability (which encompasses blindness) is equivalent to the distance between the real protocol and some ideal map that simultaneously provides both (stand\-/alone) blindness and verifiability.
-This map is however still more elaborate than existing stand\-/alone definitions.
-In \secref{sec:standalone} we break this map down into individual notions of blindness and independent verifiability, and prove that these are sufficient to achieve composable security.
+In \secref{sec:verif} we show that composable verifiability (which encompasses blindness) is equivalent to the distance between the real protocol and some ideal map that simultaneously provides both local\-/blindness and local\-/verifiability.
+This map is however still more elaborate than local criteria used in previous works.
+In \secref{sec:standalone} we break this map down into individual notions of local\-/blindness and independent local\-/verifiability, and prove that these are sufficient to achieve security.
 In \secref{sec:blind} we prove that some existing protocols are composably blind, in particular, that of Broadbent, Kashefi and Fitzsimons~\cite{BFK09}.